lukegibson101/hangman/README.md

 ![Game Over!](docs/read-me/game-over.png)

-* Checks for invalid inputs
+* Checks for invalid inputs.
   * For all user inputs, checks are run to ensure there are no invalid inputs submitted.
   * For any invalid submissions, a tailored error message is displayed and the user is prompted to input their selection again.

 ![Error Meassage](docs/read-me/err-message.png)

 ## **Future Features**
- * Ability to guess whole words if player thinks they know the answer
+ * Ability to guess whole words if player thinks they know the answer.
  * Implement a turn timer.
 On hard mode a player has X amount of seconds to make a turn or they lose a life.
- * Add a scoring system
+ * Add a scoring system.
  * Implement a true random word generator rather than using a set list.
-   * Generatd words would need to be within a certain range, with certain unique / less known words filtered out (except for hard mode, or even creat an ultra mode for this)
+   * Generated words would need to be within a certain range, with certain unique / less known words filtered out (except for hard mode, or even create an ultra mode for this).

 ## **Testing**
 I have manually tested the project by doing the following: